-“This is the only way to build unique competitive advantage”
+“This is the only way to build a unique competitive advantage”

-Significant product and process enhancements are developed in house.
-As data is mined, businesses become aware of competitive advantages available when products and processes are restructured or enhanced.
+Significant product and process enhancements are developed in-house.
+As data is mined, businesses become aware of the competitive advantages available when products and processes are restructured or enhanced.
 Retaining these proprietary advantages can lead to significant business transformations.

 How do you determine if you should consider bringing IoT in-house for your organization?
 The main criterion is whether a particular IoT function will bring your business unique competitive advantages.
 These unique competitive advantages may be reflected in your products, your operations, or your business model.

 An enterprise makes machines that could benefit from vibration monitoring.
 Vibration monitoring is already a commonly used technology today.
 In-house integration wouldn't bring any competitive advantage if these vibration signatures are easy to detect.
 However, if these machines have unique signatures that apply only to these machines, or if the signature quality improves with the number of machines in the field, then there is a strong case to keep IoT in-house.